simongraham/hovernet_inference/README.md

 pip install -r requirements.txt
 ```

+Glymur requires OpenJPEG as a dependency.
+If this is not installed, use `conda install -c conda-forge openjpeg`.

 ## Running the code

 Before running the code, download the HoVer-Net weights [here](https://drive.google.com/file/d/1k1GSsQkFkSjYY0eXi2Kx7Hlj8AGrhOOP/view?usp=sharing).
 There are two checkpoint files that are available to use: `pannuke.npz` and `monusac.npz` (see below for licensing details).